-There is no assurance that the rating will continue for any given period of time or that they will not be revised downward or withdrawn entirely by such rating agency, if, in the judgment of such rating agency, circumstances so warrant.
-Any such downward revision or withdrawal of such rating may have an adverse effect on the market price of the Bonds.
+Generally, a rating agency bases its rating on the information and materials furnished to it and on investigations, studies and assumptions of its own.
+There is no assurance that this rating will continue for any given period of time or that this rating will not be revised downward or withdrawn entirely by the rating agency, if in the judgment of the rating agency, circumstances so warrant.
+Any such downward revision or withdrawal of any rating on the Notes may have an adverse effect on the market price or marketability of the Notes.